Sunny-0807/Smart-Recipe-Generator/README.md

 # Smart Recipe Generator 🧑‍🍳
 Discover and create delicious meals from the ingredients you already have!
-This application uses the power of Google's Gemini models to identify ingredients from images and generate unique, personalized recipes instantly.
+This application uses the power of Google's Gemini models to identify ingredients from images and generate unique, personalized recipes instantly.([link](https://v0-smartrecipegenerator.vercel.app/))

 ## ✨ Features
 - Intelligent Ingredient Identification: Upload a photo of your ingredients (fridge contents, pantry items), and the application uses a multimodal Gemini model to identify the food items.